 One of the main themes of the tomb is Amenhotep III’s Heb-Sed Festival.
 Egyptian pharaohs could only celebrate this festival after thirty years on the throne and then every three recurring years.

 On one side, there’s a large carving of Amenhotep III wearing the blue khepresh crown.
-While the tomb doesn’t feature any Amarna art like Ramose’s, it does feature a depiction of Akhenaten from before he became Akhenaten.
+While the tomb doesn’t feature any Amarna art like Ramose’s, it does feature a rare depiction of Akhenaten from before he became Akhenaten!

-The cartouche mentions him as his original name, Amenhotep IV.
+The cartouche mentions him by his original name, Amenhotep IV.
 And he’s depicted in the traditional style like his father.

 However, the double images, which show the king making offerings to Re and Atum, are badly damaged and almost impossible to make out.
-But if you want to look for them, they’re on the lintel above one of the doors.
+If you want to look for them, they’re on the lintel above one of the doors.

 Pabasa was an official during the reign of Psamtek I and his tomb is surprisingly grand for a Theban noble’s tomb.
 It features a large columned hall and many of the reliefs remain in good condition.
 Other portions are entirely blank, however.